 A) I have decided to redesign the project to mechanically separate the intercom box from the mask and to connect them with a short mono audio cable.
 This will recover the ability to do a pressure test and to properly clean the mask once in a while.
 This will also give me more options for thermostatting the circuitry with my body heat in the winter.

 B) Without the intercom box present, a cloth mask can be worn over the exhalation valve to provide filtration (I have done it for the past two days with my spare P100), and it may seal better to the end of a simple, short tube than to the contours of a human face.
 Right now, this seal seems dicey because of interference from the filter cartridges, but it would be less dicey with a longer tube that pushes on the cloth mask more firmly.
 An exhalation-valve extender that friction-fits to the existing valve would make a great 3D printing project, but how long should it be?
-[20-10-2020: This extender would not be challenging enough to make a good 3DP project.
+PS 20-10-2020: This extender would not be challenging enough to make a good 3DP project.
 All you need is a tube with an outside diameter of 1.5".
-I am assuming a model 9200, Workhorse brand.]
+I am assuming a model 9200, Workhorse brand.
 Ideally, the tube should be made of the same plastic as the valve, to prevent the friction fit from loosening due to differential thermal expansion/contraction due to seasonal changes.
-I'd guess the valve is made of acrylonitrile/butadiene/styrene (ABS).

 I am still undecided on what approach to use to clean up the exhaled air stream.
 We are going after one-half micron particles with only exhalation force as the power source, with as little back-pressure as possible, and a compact, rugged design.
 Options seem to be: filter, Andersen Impactor, cyclonic cleaner, chemicals, and bubble tube.
 Some impactor effect is probably present already in the two right-angle turns the air must make while escaping.

 Another sub-project will be to thermally insulate the intercom box and the gap between it and the mask.
 This should reduce the variation in amplification due to changes in the weather that affect the temperature of the electronics.
 These changes can take you from understandable to not understandable from one day to the next.
 This can be fixed by readjusting the volume knob, but who wants to do that a lot?
-Electronic (partial) solutions such as nulling the LM741 would be something else to try.
+PS 01-17-2021: better yet, use modern low-drift op amps.

 I am currently designing a lucite box to go around the intercom-mask junction and direct all exhaled air out one circular opening facing downward.
 This will immediately allow pressure testing of the mask fit and someday soon, the connection of an exhaled-air filter to the mask.
 Following the KISS principle, I had hoped that a simple cotton ball stuffed into a tube would suffice for the filter, but no luck.
 Cotton balls in tubes are remarkably hard to exhale through.